Leadwerks/Documentation/raycasting.md

 If a filter callback is provided it will be called for each entity that is evaluated.
 If the callback returns true the entity will be tested, otherwise it will be skipped.

+You can declare this function in the code before the main loop:

 ```lua
 function RayFilter(entity, extra)
 	if entity.color == Vec4(0,0,1,1) then